o0oBluePhoenixo0o/COVID_19-Social-Dist-Simulation/README.md

+Link to medium article: https://towardsdatascience.com/covid-19-social-distancing-simulation-f091a58732f9

+## Disclaimer

+I am not an epidemiologist so I can’t guarantee 100% that the scenarios above will become reality.
+I believe the visualizations would help explaining the impact of “social distancing” and through that, I want to emphasize that everyone plays an important role here in this pandemic.

+Please keep in mind that this is a simple SEIR+DH model and the available data used to train the model was limited in the moment of writing the article.

+Furthermore, I hope this will inspire people to explore more on the numbers and models beside sticking to just mainstream medias and potentially not-so-reliable news.

 ## Introduction

 The purpose of this analysis is to make best "guess" on when is the time for us to get back to our normal lives in **Germany**.